Stratoscale/cliff-adaptive-table/README.md

   - always - split cell values disregarding word limits.
 Might result in slightly shorter tables
   - never - turns off splitting of cell values, so the table looks like the _table_ formatter
 - **terminal-size=int** - force a terminal size instead of using the auto-detected value
-- **max-str-length=int** - maximum string length to split cell values to.
-If the table does not fit in the terminal, cliff-adaptive-table performs binary search on the optimal number of characters to split column values.
-This modifiers determines the limit of the binary search.
-Default: 100